 Walk-Through Inspection

 As per Tennessee security deposit laws and the landlord tenant laws, walk-through inspections are mandatory.
 You must conduct them and make a list of any damages you have come across, during the inspection.
+The following are the rules you must abide by when conducting the walk-through inspection or else a tenant can pursue legal action:

 - Your tenant has a right to be present during the inspection and you must notify them of your intention to have it.
 The notification must be sent in either of two scenarios.
 That is, when serving your tenant, a notice to vacate, or 5 days of receiving their notice to move out.